Responsible Cat Ownership

 Cats should never be fed until it is time for them to be confined.
 Once you invite them in to be fed, keep them in for the night.

-If your cat is well behaved you can let them roam freely inside.
-Shut the cat in a convenient room where they have a bed and a litter tray if you need to.
-For those who don't like cats indoors at all then the garden shed or garage is a suitable alternative for confinement.
+If your cat is well behaved you can let them roam freely inside, or confine the cat to a room with a bed and access to a litter tray.
+For those who cannot keep cats inside the home, then the garden shed or garage is a suitable alternative for confinement.

 Nuisance cat complaints